matatk/agrip/audioquake/manuals/user-manual-part04.md

 There are two other personalisations you can make regarding your appearance to others in multiplayer games.
 These are the colour of your character's uniform within the game.
 The console commands **topcolor** and **bottomcolor** can be used to change these.
 We mention them here for completeness.

-Now you've made yourself a little more unique in the virtual world, it is time to join a game…
+Now you've made yourself a little more unique in the virtual world, it is time to join a game&hellip;

 ### Joining a Game